Apply for grants

 Lighthouse Consortium on Obesity Management (LightCOM)

-Leading researchers from Denmark and the United Kingdom will develop and test new obesity management programmes.
+Leading researchers from Denmark and the United Kingdom are developing and testing new obesity management programmes.
 The goal is to improve health and quality of life through solutions that can contribute to lasting changes, including long-term weight loss.
 The Novo Nordisk Foundation is backing the project with a grant of DKK 180 million (€24.2 million).

 The LightCOM research project will develop, implement and evaluate new obesity management programmes that will be offered in both primary and secondary care while accommodating global challenges related to obesity.